vaibhavideshmukh2711/Customer_Churn_Analysis_Python/README.md

-# Customer_Churn_Analysis_Python
-Customer churn analysis using Python by performing exploratory data analysis (EDA) to identify key factors influencing churn.
-Analyzed customer behavior, tenure, and pricing patterns, and generated actionable business insights to improve retention and reduce churn.

-📊 Customer Churn Analysis using Python
+# 📊 Customer Churn Analysis using Python

-📌 Project Overview
+## 📌 Project Overview

 Customer churn is a critical problem for businesses, as retaining customers is more cost-effective than acquiring new ones.
 In this project, I performed Exploratory Data Analysis (EDA) to identify the key factors that influence customer churn and provide actionable business insights.

-🎯 Objectives
+## 🎯 Objectives

-Analyze customer behavior and patterns
+* Analyze customer behavior and patterns
-Identify key drivers of churn
+* Identify key drivers of churn
-Perform univariate, bivariate, and multivariate analysis Generate business insights for improving retention
+* Perform univariate, bivariate, and multivariate analysis
+* Generate business insights for improving retention

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-Python
+* Python
-Pandas – Data manipulation
+* Pandas – Data manipulation
-NumPy – Numerical operations
+* NumPy – Numerical operations
-Matplotlib & Seaborn – Data visualization
+* Matplotlib & Seaborn – Data visualization
-Jupyter Notebook
+* Jupyter Notebook

-📂 Dataset Information
+## 📂 Dataset Information

-The dataset contains customer-related information such as:
+* The dataset contains customer-related information such as:

-Demographics (Gender, Senior Citizen, Dependents) Account details (Tenure, Contract Type)
+* Demographics (Gender, Senior Citizen, Dependents)
+* Account details (Tenure, Contract Type)
-Billing information (Monthly Charges, Total Charges) Target Variable: Churn (Yes / No)
+* Billing information (Monthly Charges, Total Charges)
+* Target Variable: Churn (Yes / No)

-🔍 Exploratory Data Analysis
+## 🔍 Exploratory Data Analysis

-1️⃣ Univariate Analysis
+## 1️⃣ Univariate Analysis
 Analyzed distribution of numerical features like tenure and monthly charges Visualized categorical variables using count plots

-📌 Insights:
+## 📌 Insights:

-Majority customers are either new or long-term
+* Majority customers are either new or long-term
-Churn rate is around 26%
+* Churn rate is around 26%
-Senior citizens have higher churn
+* Senior citizens have higher churn

-2️⃣ Bivariate Analysis
+# 2️⃣ Bivariate Analysis

-Compared features with churn using boxplots and histograms
+* Compared features with churn using boxplots and histograms

-📌 Insights:
+## 📌 Insights:

-Customers with low tenure are more likely to churn Higher monthly charges lead to higher churn
+* Customers with low tenure are more likely to churn
+* Higher monthly charges lead to higher churn
-Long-term customers are more loyal
+* Long-term customers are more loyal

-3️⃣ Correlation Analysis
+# 3️⃣ Correlation Analysis

-Used heatmap to understand relationships between numerical features
+* Used heatmap to understand relationships between numerical features

-📌 Insights:
+## 📌 Insights:

-Strong correlation between Tenure and Total Charges Moderate correlation between Monthly Charges and Total Charges 4️⃣ Multivariate Analysis
+* Strong correlation between Tenure and Total Charges
+* Moderate correlation between Monthly Charges and Total Charges

+# 4️⃣ Multivariate Analysis

-Analyzed churn across multiple variables like contract type
+* Analyzed churn across multiple variables like contract type

 📌 Insights: